 If fades symbolize completion, you can try the wipe transition to show that the action is unresolved.

-Wipe transitions replace one shot with another through animation, making shot travels from one side of the frame to the other.
+Wipe transitions replace one shot with another through animation, making the shot travel from one side of the frame to the other.
 Filmmakers always use wipe transitions to establish tension or conflict.
 For instance, the original Star Wars trilogy has some great examples of wipe transitions.

 A clock wipe uses a circular motion like the hands of a clock to show the second shot.

-Iris in video transition effect is widely used at the beginning of a scene since this video transition effect shows a small, circular area of the shot before expanding out to reveal the entire frame.
+The iris-in transition is widely used at the beginning of a scene since this video transition effect shows a small, circular area of the shot before expanding out to reveal the entire frame.
 You can easily find this video transition in Tom & Jerry or The Departed.

 #Zoom Video Transition